chisophugis/lbd/source/globalvar.rst

 The -view-isel-dags is important and often used by an llvm backend writer because it is the DAG before instruction selection.
-The backend programmer need to know what is the DAG to write the pattern match instruction in target description file .td.
+The backend programmer need to know what is the DAG for writing the pattern match instruction in target description file .td.

 Adjust cpu0 instruction and support type of local variable pointer